pxwg/phonograph.nvim/README.md

   * The filename and position of the current PDF being read
 * Restore the reading state while reopening Neovim

 The purpose of this plugin is to achieve this functionality.
 Currently, it supports the `chrome` browser and the `skim` reader (as these are the two readers I use), and it relies on (applescript) in the MacOS environment.
-We look forward to supporting more platforms and software in the future.
+We look forward to supporting more platforms and software in the future (see also [TODO](##TODO)).

 ## Installation